Quick Take

 ©M Rose/Shutterstock.com

-When the brook trout was named New Hampshire’s official freshwater game fish, state lawmakers also chose the striped bass (Morone saxatilis) as the official saltwater game fish of the state.
+Lawmakers chose the striped bass (Morone saxatilis) as the official saltwater game fish of New Hampshire in 1994.

-Striped bass, or “stripers,” are named for the black stripes that run down their sides.
-These fish are the most sought-after coastal fish by New Hampshire anglers.
+Striped bass, or stripers, are named for the black stripes that run along their sides.
+These fish are the most sought-after coastal sport fish by New Hampshire anglers.

-While the striped bass is the state’s official saltwater game fish, the fish is actually anadromous, meaning it moves from saltwater to freshwater to spawn.
+Although the striped bass is the state’s official saltwater game fish, the fish is actually anadromous, meaning it spends the majority of its life in saltwater, moving to freshwater to spawn.

 This migratory fish can normally be found in Great Bay from May through October.
 Striped bass migrate south during the colder months.